jonnonz1/nz-statute-book/acts/public/2020/water-services-authority-taumata-arowai-act-2020.md

 ### 7 Act binds the Crown
 This Act binds the Crown.

-## Part 2 — Establishment of Taumata Arowai–the Water Services Regulator, board, and Māori Advisory Group
+## Part 2 — Establishment of the Water Services Authority—Taumata Arowai, board, and Māori Advisory Group

-### Subpart 1 — Establishment, objectives, and functions of Taumata Arowai
+### Subpart 1 — Establishment, objectives, and functions of Water Services Authority

-### 8 Taumata Arowai–the Water Services Regulator established
+### 8 Water Services Authority—Taumata Arowai established
-This section establishes Taumata Arowai–the Water Services Regulator.
+This section establishes the Water Services Authority—Taumata Arowai.

-### 9 Taumata Arowai is Crown entity
+### 9 Water Services Authority is Crown entity
-(1) Taumata Arowai is a Crown entity for the purposes of section 7 of the Crown Entities Act 2004.
+(1) The Water Services Authority is a Crown entity for the purposes of section 7 of the Crown Entities Act 2004.
-(2) The Crown Entities Act 2004 applies to Taumata Arowai except to the extent that this Act expressly provides otherwise.
+(2) The Crown Entities Act 2004 applies to the Water Services Authority except to the extent that this Act expressly provides otherwise.

-### 10 Objectives of Taumata Arowai
+### 10 Objectives of Water Services Authority
-Taumata Arowai’s objectives are to—
+The Water Services Authority’s objectives are to—
-  (a) protect and promote drinking water safety and related public health outcomes; and (b) effectively administer the drinking water regulatory system; and (c) build and maintain capability among drinking water suppliers and across the wider industry; and (d) give effect to Te Mana o te Wai, to the extent that Te Mana o te Wai applies to the functions and duties of Taumata Arowai; and
+  (a) protect and promote drinking water safety and related public health outcomes; and (b) effectively administer the drinking water regulatory system; and (c) build and maintain capability among drinking water suppliers and across the wider industry; and (d)
   (e) provide oversight of, and advice on, the regulation, management, and environmental performance of drinking water, wastewater, and stormwater networks; and
-  (f) promote public understanding of the environmental performance of drinking water, wastewater, and stormwater networks.
+  (f) promote public understanding of the environmental performance of drinking water, wastewater, and stormwater networks; and

-### 11 Functions of Taumata Arowai
+  (g) effectively develop and administer National Engineering Design Standards for the design, construction, and operational performance of network infrastructure used in land development.

-(1) Taumata Arowai’s general functions are to—
+### 11 Functions of Water Services Authority
-  (a) provide national-level oversight, leadership, communication, and co-ordination in relation to—
+(1) The Water Services Authority’s general functions are to— (a) provide national-level oversight, leadership, communication, and co-ordination in relation to—
     (i) drinking water safety and regulation, including the management of risks to sources of drinking water; and (ii) the environmental performance, management, and regulation of drinking water, wastewater, and stormwater networks; and